FasterXML/jackson-dataformat-xml/README.md

     * Repeated elements with same name are handled so that only the last element is included, others are ignored
 * Root value should be a POJO; and specifically following types can be serialized as properties but may not work as intended as root values
     * Primitive/Wrapper values (like `java.lang.Integer`)
+    * `String`s (and types that serialize as Strings such as Timestamps, Date/Time values)
     * `Enum`s
     * Java arrays
     * `java.util.Collection` values (Lists, Sets)